CarlosGuzman01/Samosa-clicker/README.md

 # Samosa-clicker

-This game took inspiration from the famous game cookie clicker.
-It was made with react and javascript.
+This game was inspired by the famous game Cookie Clicker and was made using React and JavaScript.